BucketEars - Attach Chine Logs and Framing

 I sort the pieces in various ways so when I need a stick of wood of a certain size, I first go to that shelf and look for something to use.
 If I can't find it, I always have a number of full size 2x6's on the bottom.

 The plywood stands upright in a stack.
 I don't have a full sheet standing there in the photo, but I can put about 5 sheets there.
-I don't own a pickup truck, but have found a to bring home more plywood that is SO EASY.
-Since I carry my puddle duck on a trailer, I just take her to the hardware store and carry the sheets back on top of her.
+I don't own a pickup truck, but have found a method to bring home plywood that is SO EASY.
+I simply trailer my puddle duck to the hardware store and stack the plywood on to of her for the ride home.

 He usually builds on his driveway and then puts the parts on a trailer.
-Then he covers it with a tarp between build sessions.
+Then he covers the hull with a tarp and keeps it down the side yard next to his garage.
+Gotta figure what works for you and your situation.

 50% loss of glue is perfectly acceptable.
 Use lots of glue, and clean it up afterwards with paper towels.
 Better to have a little mess, than a joint that is starved for glue.